stephenbarraza/1_Start_Here-Welcome_and_Glad_You_Made_it/README.md

 The area within Six Sigma/Lean that I found could be improved upon was an automated approach to data retrieval, analysis and visualization.
 It's in this area that I focused on learning a new set of skills.
 With minimal programing experience, I took Udacity's Data Analysis Nanodegree (DANd) with the intention of learning Python (and it's suite of Data Analysis libraries, Pandas & Numpy) in order to automate my data retrieval and anlysis tasks.
 I learned that and more, of course.

 I then turned my attention to what wasn't addressed in Udcacity's DANd: SQL, R & Tableau.
-I found those skills available to me through the Google Data Analytics Cetertificate and began a secondary study which makes it's place here, as well.
+I found those skills available to me through the Google Data Analytics Certificate and began a secondary study which makes it's place here, as well.

 Life isn't just Data Analysis (thank goodness).
 So, I roast, brew, drink and love coffee.
 I pull my own shots on my vintage espresso machine.
 I LOVE music.
 I love creating sound and I love math (they go perfectly hand in hand together).
 I also have a brand new bull terrier puppy named Willie.
 I mountain bike the local trails around my house.
 My guess is that all of these things, in some way, will make it on the pages here.
 I know GIT is primarily for version control but sorry, my mind doesn't box things up that way.
 Everything can be explored and plotted here, though Github.